zowe/docs-site/docs/extend/extend-apiml/websocket.md

         maxIdleTimeout: 300000
 ```

-*Note:* This setting is global for the API ML Gateway.
+**Note:** This setting is global for the API ML Gateway.

 ## Diagnostics

 The list of active routed WebSocket sessions is available at the Actuator endpoint `websockets`.
 On `localhost`, it is available at https://localhost:10010/application/websockets.

-*Note:* The actuator endpoint is enabled with debugging enabled in the API ML Gateway.
+The actuator endpoint is enabled with debugging enabled in the API ML Gateway.

 ## Limitations